Red Wheel/Weiser: New Page Books

 New Page Books was founded in 1999 as the general nonfiction imprint of Career Press.

 Phanes Press

 Phanes Press was an independent book publisher until acquired by Red Wheel Weiser Conari in 2004.
-Phanes Press was founded by David Fideler in 1985 and published books concerning "the spiritual, philosophical and cultural traditions of the Western world," and topics ranging from "alchemy to Sufism, from Gnosticism to Neoplatonism" to the traditions of the Pythagoreans.
-The company's publications were distributed by Words Distributing Company, which had 23 publisher clients in 2000.
+Phanes Press was founded by David Fideler in 1985 and published books concerning "the spiritual, philosophical and cultural traditions of the Western world", and topics ranging from "alchemy to Sufism, from Gnosticism to Neoplatonism", to the traditions of the Pythagoreans.
+The company's publications were distributed by Words Distributing Co., which had 23 publisher clients in 2000.

-The company had published 52 titles by 2004, a so-called "micro publisher", when it was purchased by Red Wheel/Weiser.
+As a so-called "micro-publisher", the company had published only 52 titles by 2004, when it was purchased by the then-named Red Wheel/Weiser/Conari.
 Reprints of Phanes titles were slated to appear under the Weiser Books imprint after the acquisition.

-Among Phanes best selling titles were The Pythagorean Sourcebook and Awakening Osiris.
+Among Phanes's best-selling titles were The Pythagorean Sourcebook and Awakening Osiris.
 Other titles published by Phanes included: